-The UN Human Rights Council will hold its 51st Session from September 12 to October 7, in person in Geneva, Switzerland.
-Among other activities, the draft programme of work and agenda indicate the Council will hold panel discussions on diverse topics and interactive dialogues with various special procedure mandate holders.
-The Council will appoint new mandate holders for the special rapporteurships on contemporary forms of racism, the human rights of internally displaced persons, and the independence of judges and lawyers, and for the Working Group on Arbitrary Detention.
+The UN Human Rights Council is holding its 54th session from September 11 to October 13, in person in Geneva, Switzerland.
+Among other activities, the draft programme of work and agenda indicate the Council will elect members of its Advisory Committee and appoint 12 special procedure mandate holders.
+The Council President’s list of proposed candidates and the applications of all candidates are available online.

 The Council will also consider various reports from the Office of the High Commissioner for Human Rights and numerous special procedure mandate holders.
 The documentation for the session is available online, and the public portions of the session will be webcast on UN Web TV.

 Various UN treaty bodies will convene this month.
 The full schedule can be viewed on the Office of the High Commissioner for Human Rights’ Teamup Calendar.
 Treaty bodies’ public activities, including constructive dialogues held as part of State party reviews, will be webcast on UN Web TV.

 Committee on the Rights of Persons with Disabilities

 The Committee on the Rights of Persons with Disabilities (CRPD) is holding its 29th Session, in person in Geneva, from August 14 to September 8.
 The Committee’s programme of work includes constructive dialogues with Andorra, Austria, Germany, Israel, Malawi, Mauritania, Mongolia, and Paraguay.